davidwyly/rxn/README.md

   `{id:uuid}`, custom) so `/users/foo` falls through to 404
   instead of reaching a controller that has to validate and throw.
 - **Reflection-driven OpenAPI** — the framework knows your controllers; why duplicate that in a YAML file?
+DTO validation attributes map one-to-one to JSON Schema keywords, so the spec *can't* drift from the runtime behaviour — both sides read the same class.
 - **Production-safe by default** — stack traces never ship outside dev, boundary input sanitisation is one env flag, session cookies auto-flip to `Secure` behind an HTTPS proxy.